sovrynn/ecdo/1-ADHOC-EVIDENCE/frequency/README.md

 If we go back 3700 more years to 5400 BC, there is evidence as well:
 - Noahic deluge in 5200 BC (`bible`)
-- Chichancanab lake filled with saltwater about 7800 years ago (`animal-plant-evidence/animal-remains`)
+- Chichancanab lake filled with saltwater about 7800 years ago in 5800 BC (`animal-plant-evidence/animal-remains`)
+- Sinking of city Dwarka in 5525 BCE

 Going back another 3700 years to 9100 BC:
 - End of the Younger Dryas